Brendon Leitch

-Brendon Leitch (born 28 November 1995), is a New Zealand motor racing driver.
+Brendon Alistair Leitch (born 28 November 1995) is a New Zealand motor racing driver.

 Career

 Leitch began car racing in the Formula Ford category in 2009, racing in the South Island Formula Ford Championship.
 The following year, he would contend the New Zealand Formula Ford Championship, with modest results.
 The following two years would be more successful for Leitch, finishing third in the 2011-12 championship, and second the following season.

 Following these strong performances, Leitch would contend the Toyota Racing Series for the 2014 season - joining brother Damon.
 Leitch's most successful season to date would be the 2016 season, where he scored one win, three podiums and third overall in the driver standings.
 Following this, Leitch secured a drive in the Formula 4 United States Championship for 2017.
 After a strong campaign, Leitch returned to New Zealand and would contend his fifth consecutive season in the Toyota Racing Series.

 In December 2018, it was announced that Leitch would contend his sixth season in the Toyota Racing Series with Victory Motor Racing.